rgammans/MysteryMachine/README.rst

 Mercurial
 '''''''''
-MysteryMachine no longer needs to be able to use Mercurial as a library, but does require mercuial 1.9 or later for the cmd server feature.
+MysteryMachine no longer needs to be able to use Mercurial as a library, but does require mercurial 1.9 or later for the cmd server feature.

-However this be now be the standard version pyexe, or other binary version of mercuial downloaded form the usual sources (ie. selenic.com) .
+However this be now be the standard version pyexe, or other binary version of mercurial downloaded form the usual sources (ie. selenic.com) .

 Git